ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 #### Description

-The number of fail count pro node and resource ID.
+The number of fail count per node and resource ID.
-The value can vary from 0, 1 , 5 etc to `1e+06`, that  correspond to the infinity fail count.
+The value can vary from 0, 1 , 5 etc to `+Inf`, that  correspond to the infinity fail count.
 For more information about fail count refer to pacemaker upstream documentation.

+### `ha_cluster_pacemaker_migration_threshold`

+#### Description

+The number of migration threshold pro node and resource ID set by a pacemaker cluster.
+Possible values are positive numbers.

 ## Corosync